rocky-jaiswal/my_blogs/source/2013-07-19-structure_with_backbone.markdown

       ctx = $("#chart-1")[0].getContext("2d")
       new Chart(ctx).Bar(getData(),{})

 This is all fine and self explanatory, but I have 20 pages like these so there are 20 coffee files, each for a graph.
-The logic in the graph keeps getting complex as we (let's say) fetch data from the server and after a while each of these coffee files get big.
+The logic in the graphs keeps getting complex as we (let's say) fetch data from the server and after a while each of these coffee files get big.

 Also, one may load all JS file in the index.html page if there is some sort of templating engine being used, which leaves another developer guessing which coffee file is for which graph.
 A page may need three graphs so one of these coffee files gets crazy and all sorts of problems come up.